 - independent YA recipients who live away from the parent's principal home (188.8.131.52)

 - independent YA recipients who were previously a member of a YA couple (1.1.M.130), or had a natural or adoptive child and live either in or away from the parent's principal home.

-If a dependent YA recipient is partnered with an JSP recipient, the JSP recipient may be entitled to RA at the rate payable to a member of a couple whose partner does not get a rent increased benefit.
+If a dependent YA recipient is partnered with a JSP recipient, the JSP recipient may be entitled to RA at the rate payable to a member of a couple whose partner is not entitled to RA.